BeatMakerDev/Scorebug-OCR/README.md

 Latency currently has a average of less than a second, but will be improved in the future.
-Currently a few corrupted characters in text fields but doesnt effect function
+Currently a few corrupted characters in text fields but doesnt affect function

 Dependencies: